monishdeb/select2/README.md

-selectWoo
+Select2
 =======
-selectWoo is a fork of [select2](https://github.com/select2/select2) with improved accessibility.
+This is a fork of [select2](https://github.com/select2/select2) with improved accessibility after cherry-picking commits from [selectWoo](https://github.com/woocommerce/selectWoo) library.

-selectWoo is also optimized for WordPress plugin development and is designed to be able to run alongside versions of select2 that other plugins may be using.

 To get started, checkout examples and documentation at https://select2.org/